 All submissions have to be accompanied by open data, well-documented code, and open materials.
 Exceptions to this rule will only be granted in extraordinary cases, and only after careful ruling out of alternative options (e.g., adding noise to data to de-identify it).

 All analyses in papers published by the journal should be easy to reproduce (running the code should produce the same result as written in the paper), and should be described in enough detail to be easily replicated.
 To emphasize this, it is the policy of the journal that the responsibility of the authors does not end at publication.
 Authors are required to co-operate with replicators or peers making critical commentary on their work.
 Failure to do so in good faith can be grounds for retracting the article.

 All papers must include a statement about potential conflicts of interest, including activities that potentially confer material or non-material rewards on the authors in connection with the topic of the article, as well as an explanation of the contributions made by each author.

 Open Science Badges

 Articles will be awarded the Open Science Badges, when applicable.
-Unique to the journal is the reproducibility badge following successful reproduction of the analyses during peer review.
+The reproducibility team ensures badge requirements are met.